What is GMAT?

 Unfortunately, there is no correct answer to this question.

-The Ideal time for preparation varies from person to person, and one has to decide how much time will he/she need to prepare for it.
+An ideal time for preparation varies from person to person, and one has to decide how much time will he/she need to prepare for it.

 Start with your preparation by taking a recent sample paper/mock test for the GMAT.
 It will help you analyze yourself and see how much improvement is needed further to score a competitive score for GMAT.